-If you are looking for an experienced counsellor, either in Kensal Rise or in Central London, I offer a confidential, safe, respectful and supportive space to help you explore and address your concerns.
+If you are looking for an experienced counsellor in the Kensal Rise/Kensal Green area, I offer a confidential, safe, respectful and supportive space to help you explore and address your concerns.

 I work with individuals and couples, offering short-term and longer-term counselling.